manchhui/Udacity-DENG-Capstone/README.md

 * Are dynamic and built from reusable tasks.
 * Have automated data quality checks that catch any discrepancies in the datasets.

-#### Source Data
+#### Data Exploration and Assessment
 The source data resides on AWS S3 and needs to be processed in Valdivian's data warehouse which resides on Amazon Redshift.
 The source datasets consist of JSON file of logs that tell them about users **ratings** of books on their store, CSV files that hold **users** information, and CSV metadata about the **books** the are available on the store.

 * **s3://udacity-capstone-project-828/ratings**: data about book ratings, example of row '0' of the data as follows:
   `{'Book-Rating': 0, 'ISBN': '034545104X', 'User-ID': 276725}`